 A. olivaceus eggs are spherical, clear, average 0.75 mm in diameter, and contain a single oil globule.
 The larvae began to feed 3 dph (days post hatch) at 2.5 mm TL (total length).
 Flexion occurred from 22–31 dph at 4.3–6.1 mm TL.
 Flexion larvae developed a long first dorsal and anal spine and a deep, triangular-shaped body.
 The distinctive acronurus stage (late postflexion stage) began near 55 dph at 15 mm TL.
 At this stage, the larval body becomes silver, oblong, and extremely laterally compressed.
 Juvenile behavior was first observed on 90 dph at 31 mm TL and first color on 115 dph at 39 mm TL.
 All fish were fully colored juveniles by day 140.

 A. olivaceus is the third surgeonfish species raised for the Hawaii Larval Fish Project, after A. triostegas and A. xanthopterus.
 The three species appear to have two main rearing challenges throughout the early stages (up to acronurus stage).
 First, they are sensitive to microbial infections and second, they have a small mouth size.
-To meet these challenges, UV filtration, high flush rates through the larval tank, and frequent additions of copepod nauplii and enriched SS-rotifers (a technique originally developed by Callan et al. 2018) were used to culture A. triostegas and A. xanthopterus.
-Since enriched rotifers are a known vector for microbial issues, A. olivaceus larvae were raised using the same protocol, but without rotifers.
-Raising A. olivaceus larvae solely on copepod nauplii did not appear to affect survival or growth.
+To meet these challenges, UV filtration, high flush rates through the larval tank, and frequent feedings of copepod nauplii, enriched SS-rotifers and micropellets (a technique originally developed by Callan et al. 2018) were used to culture A. triostegas and A. xanthopterus.
+A. olivaceus larvae were raised similar to A. triostegas and A. xanthopterus larvae but without rotifers – since rotifers are nutritionally inferior to copepods and a known vector for microbial issues.
+Raising A. olivaceus larvae without rotifers did not appear to affect survival.